emqxarchive/emqx-docs-en/source/install.rst

 Close the console window and stop the emqx broker.
 Prepare to register emqx as window service.

 ..
-WARNING:: Cannot register EMQ X-3.0 as a windows service.
+WARNING:: EMQ X-3.0 cannot be registered as a windows service.

 Install emqx serivce::